top of page

 Since 2006, on the third Saturday in January, scores of birders survey the Phoenix area for waterbirds.
 AZFO supports and helps promote this annual count, which is part of the implementation of the Arizona Coordinated Monitoring Program sponsored by the Arizona Bird Conservation Initiative.

 Survey results assist in monitoring annual winter populations and identifying areas with high concentrations of birds and species.
 This includes high numbers of species that may lead to potential urban management conflict.
 Potential future wildlife viewing areas are also highlighted through these surveys.
-To participate contact the Ashley Lauria.
+To participate contact Ashley Lauria.

 (Lesser Scaups.
 Photo: Mike Foley)